 7. Who will be my contacts at the school?

-If you have more questions about the intern program at Rilke Schule, please send an email to Ann Weese at email@example.com.
+If you have more questions about the intern program at Rilke Schule, please send an email to Stefanie Stacey at firstname.lastname@example.org.